Feeric Fashion Week: Atipic Beauty

 Feeric Fashion Week hosts independent projects and supports them to develop.
-One of the projects is Atipic Beauty, a show featuring models in wheelchairs.
-"The event takes on fashion somewhat differently than most other fashion weeks, for instance, FFW Day One saw wheelchair bound models showcasing designs in association with Atipic Beauty, an organization for research into spinal cord injuries.
-Inclusive fashion that ebbs away at the superficial demeanour of the industry can’t be a bad thing.
-On that note, let’s touch on a couple of other highlights from this year’s FFW."
+One of the projects is Atipic Beauty, a show featuring models using wheelchairs.
+Schon Magazine wrote that "Inclusive fashion that ebbs away at the superficial demeanour of the industry can’t be a bad thing."

 Attendance

 Admission to shows at Feeric Fashion Week is free to the public, but is standing room only.
 Accredited journalists and bloggers will have their seats, and photographers their place in their special area.

 Front-row seats at specific events are available by invitation only.